Powerful benefits from the Nativity play for confident communication skills

 4) Practice makes perfect.
 We performed the play a few times.
 And each time allowed me to get more comfortable and more familiar with my role and how I used my voice, my pauses, and my expression.
 And yes, I even came to kind of like that hat.

 5) Disappointment can lead to joy.
 I didn’t get the part I wanted.
 But by the end of the run, I wanted the part I did get.
 And could see that by standing alone on the stage on my own it had taught me how to manage my nerves and my composure in a way that being part of a group of angels wouldn’t have.
-And so, it made me step out of my comfort zone and develop my communication skills in a way I’d not previously had the chance to at the age of 7.
+And so, it made me step out of my comfort zone and develop my communication skills in a way I’d not previously had the chance to at the age of seven.

-Now chances are you’re not 7.
+Now chances are you’re not seven.

 You might be closer to 27 or 57.